Representation in Parliament

 Impact of Māori seats

 In 1867 each European seat represented about 3,500 people, but each Māori seat represented 12,500.
-The Māori seats were fixed at four for 129 years.
+The number of Māori seats was fixed at four until 1896.

 Māori and general electorates